-You are expected to be in class each day, but I do understand that the COVID-19 pandemic is taking a toll on students and their families.
-Please let me know if you need attendance accommodations.
-I will take attendance on Zoom 5 times during the semester.
+You are expected to be in class each day.
+I will take attendance 5 times during the semester.
 These days will be chosen entirely randomly, but will not fall on exam days.
 Your presence in class during these days will determine whether you receive bonus points, or have points deducted from your grade.
-If you are absent for days of the five attendance days I will adjust your third exam grade (out of 100 points) according to the table below.
-Note that this system allows for several missed class periods without penalty.
+If you are absent for days of the five attendance days I will adjust your third exam grade (out of 100 points) according to the following table: